Soltokemons Type Chart and Matchups Explained

 Levels swing fights hard in Soltokemons.
 Growth is steep (HP +3.0%, ATK +4.5%, DEF +1.5% per level) with no per-level flat damage bonus - the strength is all in the stats - so a level gap tilts a fight fast.
 A super-effective type advantage can still overturn a gap, and Type and Speed decide even-level matches.

 That changes how you answer a bad matchup.
-Grinding ten extra levels will not rescue a creature that is being hit for 1.5x while hitting back for 0.66x - the type math swamps the small stat gain.
-The correct move is to SWITCH to a creature that turns the matchup around.
-Your team holds up to four, and you can swap mid-battle, so build a team that covers multiple points on the cycle.
+A large level lead can outweigh type, but in an even-level fight you should SWITCH to a creature that turns the matchup around instead of accepting 1.5x damage while dealing only 0.66x.
+Your adventure team holds up to five, and you can swap mid-battle, so build a team that covers multiple points on the cycle.

 Worked examples